Mazandaran province: Population

+Administrative divisions

+The population history and structural changes of Mazandaran province's administrative divisions over three consecutive censuses are shown in the following table.

+Cities

+According to the 2016 census, 1,897,238 people (over 57% of the population of Mazandaran province) live in the following cities:

+Most populous cities

+The following sorted table, lists the most populous cities in Mazandaran.

 Geography

 Mazandaran is located on the southern coast of the Caspian Sea.
-It is bordered clockwise by Golestan, Semnan and Tehran provinces.
+It is bordered clockwise by Golestan, Semnan, and Tehran provinces.
 This province also borders Qazvin and Gilan to the west.

-Mazandaran province is geographically divided into two parts: the coastal plains, and the mountainous areas.
+Mazandaran province is geographically divided into two parts: the coastal plains and the mountainous areas.
 The Alborz Mountain Range surrounds the coastal strip and the plains abutting the Caspian Sea like a huge wall.
 Due to the prevailing sea breeze and local winds of the southern and eastern coasts of the Caspian Sea, sandy hills are formed, causing the appearance of a low natural barrier between the sea and plain.

 There is often snowfall in the Alborz regions, which run parallel to the Caspian Sea's southern coast, dividing the province into many isolated valleys.
 The province enjoys a moderate, subtropical climate with an average temperature of 25 °C in summer and about 8 °C in winter.
 Although snow may fall heavily in the mountains in winter, it rarely falls at sea level.